 Sayreville Councilwoman Eunice Dwumfour shot to death in her vehicle

-SAYREVILLE – Borough Councilwoman Eunice Dwumfour was found shot to death in her vehicle near her home Wednesday night, authorities said.
+SAYREVILLE –A 30-year-old Borough Councilwoman was shot to death near her home Wednesday night, authorities said.

+Eunice Dwumfour was found by Sayerville police officers with several gunshot wounds, dead in her vehicle, authorities said.

-A 911 call reported shots fired around 7:22 p.m. in the area of Samuel Circle, according to Middlesex County Prosecutor Yolanda Ciccone and Sayreville Police Chief Daniel Plumacker.
+A 911 call reported shots fired around 7:22 p.m. in the area of Samuel Circle in the Parlin section of the borough, according to Middlesex County Prosecutor Yolanda Ciccone and Sayreville Police Chief Daniel Plumacker.

-When Sayreville police officers arrived on the scene, they found Dwumfour in her vehicle with multiple gunshot wounds, where she was pronounced dead, authorities said.

 No other information was immediately available.

+Dwumfour, a Republican, won her seat on the Council in 2021.
+She was the liaison to Public Safety, which includes police, fire and EMS, as well as liaison to the Sayreville Human Relations Commission.
+She also served on the Public Works and Recreation committees.

-"As a community we are shocked and saddened at the loss of Eunice Dwumfour,” Mayor Victoria Kilpatrick said in a statement.
+"As a community we are shocked and saddened at the loss of Eunice Dwumfour,” Mayor Victoria Kilpatrick, a Democrat, said in a statement.
 “Eunice was a dedicated member of our Borough Council who was truly committed to serve all of our residents.
 The fact that she was taken from us by a despicable criminal act makes this incident all the more horrifying.”

 The mayor said Dwumfour was a woman of deep faith and worked hard to integrate her strong Christian beliefs in to her daily life as a person and a community leader.